 |Denver||Denver Zoo (Visit Site)|

 |San Diego||San Diego Zoo Global (Visit Site)|

 |New York||Wildlife Conservation Society/Bronx Zoo (Visit Site)|

 |Seattle||Woodland Park Zoo (Visit Site)|

-Enrollment is open to applicants who hold a Bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, Phoenix, San Diego and Seattle.
+Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, New York, Phoenix, San Diego and Seattle.
 Coursework occurs at Master Institutions and on the web.

 The AIP Master’s can be completed part-time while working.
 It’s designed for educators and a broad range of professionals from non-profit, business, and government settings.

 Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Biology (see program details).
 MA and MAT candidates go through the Advanced Inquiry Program together.

 Note: Some courses, for example the Earth Expeditions courses, can be taken for stand-alone graduate credit outside the degree program.
 Additionally, select courses at AIP Master Institutions can be taken for stand-alone graduate credit and may also count toward the Association of Zoos & Aquariums (AZA) Professional Development Certificate Program (see FAQ's for further information)